 Who doesn’t love a good camping trip?
 My husband and I met at a campsite at Leeds Festival back in 2010 and that was the beginning of our adventures camping around the UK and Europe.
 There’s nothing we enjoy more than packing up the car with our tent, road bikes, camping stove and our lust for the great outdoors.
+But what about camping with a baby?
+Can it be done?
+Are we insane to even consider it?

 I’m back to work full time after my maternity leave and am counting down the days until my first stretch of annual leave in August.
 We are really looking forward to getting back on the road and taking Dexter with us for the first time.
 We’ve decided to do a staycation this year instead of our usual annual jaunt to France.
 We are seasoned travellers but it will be a little different taking a baby along with us.
 For me, planning and preparation will be key.
 Here are some of the things I’ll be doing to plan for the perfect trip camping with a baby.